 It is important for your safety to stick to the following rules when in the stadium:

 1. Always be aware of who is around you on the track.
-We have some very fast sprinters, so anytime you are training listen out for people shouting ‘TRACK’.
-If you hear this you need to quickly look and see if you are in someone’s way.
-If you are, you must get off the track as quickly as you can.
+We have some very fast sprinters, so anytime you are training, listen out for people shouting ‘TRACK’.
+If you hear this, you need to quickly look and see if you are in someone’s way.
+If you are, you must get off the track as quickly as possible.

-4. When jumping be aware of other users of long or high jump.
+4. When jumping, be aware of other users of the long or high jump.